Until now, we have used the quarter note (crotchet) to represent the value

-If we use 2 for the bottom number, the half note (minim) will then become the beat unit.
-We will now illustrate a series of rhythmic formulas written using the time signature of 2/2.
-Note that the half note (minim) now represents one beat, the quarter note (crotchet) is a half-beat, and the eighth note (quaver) is a fourth of a beat.
+If we use 2 for the lower number, then the half note (minim) becomes the beat unit.
+We will now illustrate a series of rhythmic formulas written in the 2/2 time signature.
+Notice that the half note (minim) now represents a beat, the quarter note (crotchet) a half beat, and the eighth note (quaver) a quarter of a beat.

 Visit the Reference Section for more information.